lixiao37/team12-Project/README.md

 The unittest files are located under src/unittest/python/*.

 Run **"pyb"** in the root directory(where build.py exists).
-This will build the entire project, and save the files into a separate folder, called "target".
-Then you can look at the distribution files under, **"target/dist/team12-Project1-1.0-SNAPSHOT"**
+This will build the entire project, and save the build files into a separate folder, called "target".
+The python builder will also run the unittests, which are located in src/main/python/*.

+The build files will be located under:
+**"target/dist/team12-Project1-1.0-SNAPSHOT"**

-### Summary of source files:
+### Critical source files:

 ###### user.py
 	- This python file contains the schema for the User collection